 An Approved Assistant

-- All training, checks and vetting are provided by Action for People
+- All training, checks and vetting are provided by Action for People or Personal Assistants at Home

 - Finally, by achieving Approved status you show commitment to and evidence of adhering to high professional standards in social care.
 This gives you a distinct advantage over other candidates.